 Additionally, one installment in the 9/11 essay series will be posted on the website each month throughout 2021, beginning in February.

-- February: Christine Smith (California State University, Channel Islands) will discuss news coverage of 9/11 in Arab-American Affairs magazine.
+- February: Christine Smith (California State University, Channel Islands) discussed news coverage of 9/11 in Arab-American Affairs magazine.
 (Read the essay)

-- March: Cayce Myers (Virginia Tech) will examine the legal legacy of 9/11, the PATRIOT Act.
+- March: Cayce Myers (Virginia Tech) examined the legal legacy of 9/11, the PATRIOT Act.
 (Read the essay)

-- April: Lorraine Ahearn (University of South Alabama) will explore newspapers’ delivery of breaking news via extras.
+- April: Lorraine Ahearn (University of South Alabama) explored newspapers’ delivery of breaking news via extras.
 (Read the essay)

-- May: Rachel Somerstein (SUNY New Paltz) will demonstrate the obstacles photographers faced during the aftermath of the airplane crashes.
+- May: Rachel Somerstein (SUNY New Paltz) demonstrated the obstacles photographers faced during the aftermath of the airplane crashes.
 (Read the essay)

-- July: Tom Mascaro (Bowling Green State University) will discuss the FRONTLINE (PBS) documentary “Faith & Doubt at Ground Zero.”
+- July: Tom Mascaro (Bowling Green State University) discussed the FRONTLINE (PBS) documentary “Faith & Doubt at Ground Zero.”
+(Read the essay)

-- August: Sada Reed (Arizona State University) will write about the lack of media coverage devoted to ongoing health effects 9/11 survivors face.
+- August: Sada Reed (Arizona State University) wrote about the changing media coverage devoted to ongoing health effects 9/11 survivors face.
+(Read the essay)

-- September: Lisa Burns (Quinnipiac University) will share what she has learned from nearly 20 years examining the impact of 9/11 media coverage on students.
+- September: Lisa Burns (Quinnipiac University) shared what she has learned from nearly 20 years examining the impact of 9/11 media coverage on students.
+(Read the essay)

 - October: Paulette Kilmer (University of Toledo) will focus on narratives of love and friendship in newspaper coverage of 9/11.

 - November: Bradley Wilson (Midwestern State University) will look at how scholastic media covered 9/11.

 - December: Yasuhito Abe (Komazawa University) will examine how the icon of Pearl Harbor was invoked as a frame of reference for understanding 9/11.